WRIA 8 Interlocal Agreement: Supporting Implementation of the Chinook Salmon Conservation Plan

 Background

-As part of a regional response to the 1999 listing of Chinook salmon as threatened under the Endangered Species Act, 27 local governments within WRIA 8 entered into a five-year ILA to cost-share development, review, and approval of the WRIA 8 Plan, which was completed in 2005.
-The WRIA 8 ILA was extended through 2006 and again in 2007 through 2015.
-At the end of 2015, 28 local government partners updated and renewed the ILA for the ten year period between 2016 and 2025.
+As part of a regional response to the 1999 listing of Chinook salmon as threatened under the Endangered Species Act, 27 local governments within WRIA 8 entered into a five-year ILA to cost-share development, review, and approval of the WRIA 8 Plan, which was completed in 2005 and subsequently updated in 2017.
+The WRIA 8 ILA has been extended to support plan implementation and adaptive management four times.
+The most recent ILA extension extends from 2026 through 2035.

 The renewed ILA continues the partnership for implementation of the WRIA 8 Plan by cost-sharing the WRIA 8 staff team and supporting the Salmon Recovery Council and associated committees; assisting local governments with implementation of policy and programmatic recommendations from the WRIA 8 Plan; managing grant programs for habitat protection and restoration projects; supporting public outreach and education; maintaining the WRIA 8 website and providing communication services; and performing administrative duties such as budget tracking, reporting, and support services to the Salmon Recovery Council, committees, and local government partners.